ZehaoXU/ZehaoXU.github.io/index.md

 *Software Engineer Intern, Mobile Robot Department*

 The goal of my team is to analyze a new type of LiDAR and built processing tools for raw point cloud data.
-In order to provide upper management tools, I developed a internal dashboard web application from stretch for rendering point cloud images and parameters based on MVC principles.
-I created the front-end with D3.js and React.js for compressive data visualization, and built the back-end using Node.js and Express with MongoDB.
-To provide limits of authorities, I designed an authentication API using JWT (JSON Web Tokens).
+In order to provide upper management tools, I developed a internal dashboard web application **from stretch** for rendering point cloud images and parameters based on **MVC principles**.
+I created the front-end with **D3.js** and **React.js** for compressive data visualization, and built the back-end using **Node.js** and **Express** with **MongoDB**.
+To provide limits of authorities, I designed an authentication API using **JWT (JSON Web Tokens)**.
 The website was used by many teams to manage their progress and saved them much time from directly access to the raw point cloud data.

-I also did some supportive work, including building a point cloud preprocessing pipeline for denoising and implementing SURF and SIFT feature detection algorithms, using C++ and PCL (Point Cloud Library).
+I also did some supportive work, including building a point cloud preprocessing pipeline for denoising and implementing SURF and SIFT feature detection algorithms, using **C++** and **PCL (Point Cloud Library)**.

 ---

 <h3>University of California, Los Angeles</h3>
 *Research Assistant, Center for Vision, Cognition, Learning and Autonomy*

 Our team worked on build a model-based trajectory optimization library using large-scale nonlinear programming.
-I used the physical engine Mujoco to provide real dynamic and kinematic constraints, and used the nonlinear optimizer IPOPT to provide large-scale data-driven optimization.
+I used the physical engine **Mujoco** to provide real dynamic and kinematic constraints, and used the nonlinear optimizer **IPOPT** to provide large-scale data-driven optimization.
 Then I built a data visualization module that can interactively render 3D trajectory animations using C++ and OpenGL.

-It's a short-cycle and iterative development project, so we used C++ best practices while coding.
-In order for the maintainability and scalability of the whole system, I wrote unit test using GTest/GMock framework in C++ with rigorous practices to maintain test coverage over 90%.
+It's a short-cycle and iterative development project, so we used **C++ best practices** while coding.
+In order for the **maintainability** and **scalability** of the whole system, I wrote unit test using **GTest/GMock** framework in C++ with rigorous practices to maintain test coverage over **90%**.
 Working with a large code base, one challenge was the memory leak and the poor performance.
-So I employed profiling data to fix memory leaks, and optimized the calculation of Jacobian Matrix and significantly improve the cache performance.
+So I employed profiling data to fix **memory leaks**, and optimized the calculation of Jacobian Matrix and significantly improve the **cache performance**.